passbutler/passbutler-documentation/Documentation.md

 ## Synchronization algorithm

-All model entities are identified via UUID (no auto increment ID to be sure clients that are not always synced do not create conflicts).
-The up-to-date state of an model entity is determined with the modified date.
+All model entities are identified via UUID (no auto increment integer ID to be sure clients that are not always in sync do not create conflicts with same auto incremented IDs).
+The up-to-date state of a model entity is determined with the modified date.
 Model entities are never deleted in database - instead they contain a deleted field - this makes new/deleted detection much more simple.

 The following steps are executed for all model entities: